braid-org/braid-spec/README.md

 This is the working area for the Braid [Braid](https://braid.news) extensions for HTTP in the [IETF HTTP Working Group](https://httpwg.org/).

-These extensions adds Synchronization to HTTP.
+These extensions add Synchronization to HTTP.
+They are written in three

-## Specifications
+specifications:

 ### Braid HTTP — `draft-xx-httpbis-braid-00.txt`
 Extends HTTP with three core features: